 Textual criticism needs to concentrate on the remaining four-fifths of the document.
-To the textual critic, these paragraphs pose an alternative: either they document Dewey's considered reflection and commentary with Hegel's Philosophie des Geistes as foil, or they primarily condense Hegel's book, converting the 386-page Philosophie des Geistes into a sixty-page English précis with a few interpolations, usually clarifying what a reader at the end of the nineteenth century might find especially obscure in the original.
-The Woozlers have taken up the first option with alacrity.
-I believe the second stands upon a close comparison of the 119 paragraphs from 1897 with the full text of Hegel's Philosophie des Geistes.
-An expanded version of this essay available for download has the nitty-gritty.
-Here let's ourselves jump to conclusions.
+To the textual critic, these paragraphs pose an alternative: they document either Dewey's considered reflection and commentary with Hegel's Philosophie des Geistes as foil or they primarily condense Hegel's book, converting the 386-page Philosophie des Geistes into a 60-page English précis with a few interpolations, usually clarifying what a reader at the end of the 19th century might find especially obscure in the original.
+The Woozlers have taken the first option up with alacrity.
+I believe the second stands up on a close lecture notes for Dewey's 1891 Hegel lectures, handwritten by Eliza Jane Read Sunderland ... indicates that Dewey had worked out his Hegel lectures by 1891."
+(CLJD1, p.
+401) Having worked with the manuscripts, Shook and Good also describe them, stating that Sunderland's 1891 text is "very similar" to the 1897.
+They go on: "considered together, these two lectures indicate that Dewey was well versed in the details of Hegel's intellectual development, his German context, and his writings and that Dewey was still quite sympathetic to Hegel as late as 1897."
+(Shook & Good, 2010: 93-174, with references, 175-176, and Notes, 190-192).
+Having looked for it, I am unaware of textual evidence of active engagement with Hegel's writings taking place after 1892.